 Our products may contain quality issues or undetected errors or defects.
 We experience sales returns and quality compensation in our normal course of business.
 We have implemented quality checks & tests and regularly conduct inspections of raw materials sourced from suppliers and finished products manufactured by us on the basis of our internal quality standards.
 However, we cannot assure you that our quality control processes will not fail or the quality tests and inspections conducted by us will be accurate at all times.
-Any shortcoming in the raw materials procured by us or in the production of our products due to failure of our quality assurance procedures, negligence, human error or otherwise, may damage our products and result in deficient products.
+Any shortcoming in the raw materials procured by us or in the products and result in deficient products.
 We also face the risk of legal proceedings and product liability claims being brought against us by our customers for defective products sold.
 We cannot assure you that we will not experience any material product liability losses in the future or that we will not incur significant costs to defend any such claims.
 A product liability claim may adversely affect our reputation and brand image, as well as entail significant costs in defending such claims.